ultrabug/py3status/README.rst

 Control
 =======
-Just like i3status, you can force an update by sending a SIGUSR1 signal to py3status.
+Just like i3status, you can force an update of your i3bar by sending a SIGUSR1 signal to py3status.
 Note that this will also send a SIGUSR1 signal to i3status.
 ::
     killall -USR1 py3status